 Being stuck behind a screen in modern society has become a norm.
-It’s not uncommon to have our eyes glued to a screen for more than a few hours each day, be it because of work, being on our phones, or simply binge-watching our favorite series.
+It’s not uncommon to have our eyes glued to a screen for more than a few hours each day.
+It may be it because of work, being on our phones, or simply binge-watching our favorite series.

 Spending that much time behind a digital screen can have a negative impact on an adult, not mention, a child.